jeffrafter/notifykit/README.md

 the notification lookup in `NotificationsController` and the `set_email` method in the `Notification` model).

+It is possible that when working with the `user.rb` the generator will not correctly insert the `has_many :notifications`.
+Please verify this.

 Notifykit also makes some assumptions about your routes.
 It assumes you have the following routes: